 While Ijen was fascinating, I wouldn’t recommend the tour that my homestay in Probolinggo booked.
 I never got the name of the tour company (my mistake), but apparently Ijen tours based in Probolinggo have a lackluster reputation.
-I can now laugh at my group’s experience at Arabica since we escaped unscathed, but it was a little frightening at the time.
+I can now laugh at my group’s experience at Arabica since we escaped unscathed, but it was pretty alarming at the time.
 Our group for the hike to Ijen was also too large, and most people lost track of the guide.

 Tours based in a town called Banyuwangi are supposed to be better.
 For instance, Ijen Blueflame Tours and Pepe Tours are highly rated.
 Banyuwangi also has accommodations that are miles better than Arabica, although that isn’t a high bar.
 I met a traveler who said her resort in Banyuwangi had a hot tub.

 I have to give a shoutout to my Ijen crew for being easygoing and good-humored throughout the whole experience.
 I would have crumpled into a mess of tears if I had to stay at Arabica on my own.
-Instead, it turned into a good – and even fun – bonding experience.
+Instead, it turned into a memorable—and even fun—bonding experience.